Endava/cats/docs/getting-started/running-cats.md

 ## Notes on Console Output
 :::caution
-CATS produces a significant amount of logging.
+When running with `--verbosity DETAILED` CATS produces a significant amount of logging.
 If the output is redirected to a file please make sure you do proper cleanup when not needing it.
 A simple run can produce tens of MB of data.
-You can control the logging level using the `--log` argument.
+You have several options to control the logging level using: `--log, --skipLog, --onlyLog` arguments.
 For example `--log=error` will only log errors.
+Or you can keep the default `--verbosity SUMMARY` which has a very condensed output.
 :::

 :::tip